OWASP/www-project-ai-security-and-privacy-guide/OWAISPwhiteboard.md

 **Controls for threats through use**
 * Add use of the model to logs and make it part of incident detection
-  e.g. 27001 Control 8.16 Monitoring activities (particularity: look out for specific patterns of model attacks trhough use)
+  e.g. 27001 Control 8.16 Monitoring activities (particularity: look out for specific patterns of model attacks through use).
+See [OpenCRE](https://www.opencre.org/cre/058-083)
 * Limit access to the API by throttling
-  This prevents attackers from experimenting for evasion attacks, or trying many inputs (e.g. for model inversion)
+  This prevents attackers from experimenting for evasion attacks, or trying many inputs (e.g. for model inversion) See [OpenCRE](https://www.opencre.org/cre/630-573)

 --------------------------------------
 ## Evasion - Model behaviour manipulation through use